-The High Efficiency Particulate Air, or HEPA, filter, was created to protect scientists from radiation as they developed an atomic bomb during World War II.
-Today these filters are often used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to shield scientists from radiation as they developed an atomic bomb during World War II.
+Today these filters are frequently used in hospitals, science labs and even homes.

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the brand.
+These filters have a MERV rating of 1721, depending on the kind.
 This rating demonstrates how successfully a filter can remove pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are dense and can restrict airflow.
-It’s important to ask McKinley Heating Service Experts to verify your heating and cooling system can work with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can restrict airflow.
+It’s important to ask McKinley Heating Service Experts to confirm your heating and cooling system can work with one.

-Media air cleaners are denser than regular air filters.
+Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
 This barrier mounts snugly against your HVAC system.

 Because its operational surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, usually between three to six months.